Nicop06/nicop06.github.io/posts/2015-12-19-setting-up-the-nas.markdown

 tags:   Linux Btrfs
 ---

-This post will show you how to setup of the NAS built in [the previous post][].
+This post will show you how to setup of the NAS built in [the previous post][prev_post].
 The NAS would have two purposes.
 The first one would be to provide a reliable and easily accessible storage to share media files and do backups.
 The second one would be to serve as a media center, using [Kodi][] for instance.

 ## Choosing the OS